mdn/community-meetings/2024-08-21/agenda.md

 Project updates from the MDN team

-- Introducing Content Meeting starting September
+- Introducing Content Meeting starting September (@pransh15)
 - Call for Contributors from friends at Common Voice (@jessicarose)
+- We are revamping the community page! (@pransh15)

 ## Contributor updates